-Eight large (five foot long and five foot wing span) dragonfly models are being installed on the Cheney School site in February.
-These dragonfly models will each have their theme designed by Cheney students to represent different areas of learning and and they will be permanent so that students, staff, and the wider community can explore them for years to come.
-They will be striking, colourful and educational works of art which will inspire the very diverse community of East Oxford and beyond.
+As part of Our Planet Season, the Rumble Museum has created an exciting new piece of public art in the form of a model Dragonfly Trail around Cheney School’s site and for local primary schools in a project where pupils created their own designs for the dragonflies.Eight large (five foot long and five foot wing span) dragonfly models were installed on the Cheney School site in March 2019.
+These dragonfly models each had their theme designed by Cheney Art students to represent different areas of learning.
+They are striking, colourful and educational works of art which we hope will inspire the very diverse community of East Oxford and beyond.

 We gave six miniature dragonflies for local primary schools to theme and bring for the day of the festival to be included in the trail on the day.
 East Oxford Primary, Bayards Hill, St Mary & St John, St Andrew’s, St Ebbe’s and Windmill all decorated a model.
 You can explore their designs on a special Dragonfly Trail website.

 The Rumble Museum at Cheney is a unique partnership between an educational charity and a school.
 The Iris Project, a charity which promotes learning about the ancient world, is working with Cheney School to grow a museum within a school.
 We are working within the Arts Council Museum Accreditation Scheme.